The History of Grindstone

 July 2019

-Charity Weekend in Kelowna grows, bringing Natalie Spooner as a special guest and offering 3 events.
+Charity Weekend in Kelowna grew, brought Natalie Spooner as a special guest and offered 3 events.

 August 2019